-- Minor constraints include small scale power or phone lines which could be easily mitigated. - Major constraints include major electricity pylons, the middle or outer Health and Safety Executive zones of a gas/oil pipeline and the proposed route of the HS2 rail network.
+- Minor constraints include small scale power or phone lines which could be easily mitigated. - Major constraints include major electricity pylons, the middle or outer Health and Safety Executive zones of a gas/oil pipeline and mains water pipelines.

 2.11 Impact on Internationally Protected Sites (SPA, SAC and Ramsar)